If you're making out or having sex with someone outside of your committed relationship, it means you’re cheating on your partner.

 There are many reasons why people cheat on their partners.
 You might cheat if you don’t love your partner any more, if sex isn’t satisfying, if your partner has cheated on you in the past, or if you feel neglected or under-appreciated.

 Lying to your partner about your affairs can be a stop-gap arrangement, but it’s very likely that sooner or later your partner will discover the truth.
-If you feel guilty about having cheated and don't want to end your relationship, confession might be an option.
+If you feel guilty about having cheated and don't want to end your relationship, confessing might be an option.
 You could also keep quiet about what happened, although the lack of honesty could put a strain on your relationship.

 Is your partner cheating on you?